 A bottleneck that prevents the full execution of GBIF's plan is a legacy of intractable, text-based content shared from natural history museums that ambiguously record people or organizations implicated in specimen data, none of which include pre-determined links to ORCID identifiers.
 Typical content shared by natural history museums under the Darwin Core terms recordedBy (collector) and identifiedBy (determiners or identifiers) is unstructured and variable.
-It may include variously ordered or unorderd people names, suffer from insensitivity to cultural preferences, additionally express full or abbreviated names of organizations, or other annotations that collectively make extraction of people names from these fields extremely difficult.
+It may include variously ordered or unorderd people names, suffer from insensitivity to cultural preferences, additionally express full or abbreviated names of organizations and expeditions, or other notes and markings that collectively make extraction of people names from these fields extremely difficult.
 The full solution requires multiple approaches.
-A progressive, modern approach would be to associate ORCID identifiers with specimens as their labels are digitized.
-Another, retrospective approach is to engage natural historians by giving them the freedom to claim their specimens and in so doing, illustrate their breadth of expertise and efforts.
-If sufficient numbers of people claim their specimens, we may unwittingly develop the necessary authority files to help museum staff employ a more modern, integrated approach that could use look-ups of disambiguated people names along with their professional identifiers.
+A progressive, modern approach associates ORCID or wikidata identifiers with people mentioned on specimens as labels are digitized.
+A retrospective approach engages natural historians with an open interface used to claim their specimens or attribute them to others.
+In so doing, people may quickly showcase their breadth of expertise and efforts.
+If sufficient numbers of people claim their specimens and attribute them to others, we may unwittingly develop reconciled authority files to help museum staff employ an integrated approach that incorporates look-ups of disambiguated people names.

 Metrics on Organizations

 Organizations struggle to measure the impact of their investments in the digitization and distribution of natural history specimen data.
 One way to assess organizational reach is to quantify the activities of personnel mentioned in specimen data shared by other organizations.
 Donations, curatorial or research visits, or the return of loans with new annotations or determinations are all activities that disseminate expertise and carry with them the interests of organizations.